mateicristea88/trustchain-android/docs/source/chainexplorer.rst

 ..  image:: ./images/chainExplorerFile.jpg
    :width: 300px
    :alt: Fig. 4.
 Open file
 The left image shows the chain of a different user than the device owner, the right image shows a block which contains a file.

-Viewing another chain can be done by clicking on the arrow on the right side of a block.
-This will expand the view and show information about the block as shown in Figure 2.
-If one of the public keys is pressed the chain explorer will load the chain of this public key as shown in Figure 3.
-Files can be openened by pressing the text 'Click to open' as shown in Figure 4.

 Links to code